Do you know an AMSOIL Skeptic?

 I researched the products, then searched for a great dealer to work with.
 I’ve never tried to sign up a dealer: they come to me, and they often sign up for the same reasons I did – product performance and the desire to help other people find out about it too.
 By survey, over 75% of AMSOIL dealers sign up after they’ve used and been amazed by the superior performance of the lubricants.
 I’ve never had a home meeting – I answer technical questions online or by phone.
 I don’t have to twist the arms of my friends and relatives into buying AMSOIL – they just buy the products and tell other people about them.
 [My new nextdoor neighbor is a PhD corporate technical executive, who became an AMSOIL Dealer and uses AMSOIL products in roughly a dozen vehicles, tools and toys.]
 My sponsors are both OEM engineers who work/worked in Detroit, and their sponsor was an OEM lubrication engineer.
 [I later worked as a senior engineer in a different OEM headquarters.]
 We all enjoy the technical challenges and rewarding professionalism of helping people discover the benefits of AMSOIL products.

 I’ve been to AMSOIL University and to the annual Fall sales training events.
 AMSOIL doesn’t do motivational speaker hyping – they do technical training and teaching effective techniques on how to properly recommend/use the products and how to get people to try them.
-They update us on the continuous growth of the company’s facilities and capacities, they inform us about upcoming technologies, they answer technical questions, they get to the point, and they have short meetings.
+They update us on the continuous growth of the company’s facilities and capacities, they inform us about upcoming technologies, they answer technical questions, they get to the point, they share more of their latest published test data, and they have short meetings.

 That’s very unlike Amway.
 It’s also very unlike corporate America and the big oil companies.
 Do you really think Exxon-Mobil believes Mobil 1 is a superior product when AMSOIL has repeatedly proven it is not – and publicly published the test data for 35 years?
 Who do you think has to do the sales hype?
 [Check out the only “proof” Exxon-Mobil offers that they are as good as AMSOIL.]